katrynmc/portfolio/README.md

 >Personal site to be used as a dev playground, and a portfolio for my artwork.
-Find it at [http://katrynmcintosh.com](http://katrynmcintosh.com)
+Find it at [http://katrynmcintosh.com](http://katrynmcintosh.com), well not yet but soon.
 ---

 ## Ingredients